 Today, I will be discussing the high cost of healthcare and what you can do to navigate these overpriced healthcare resources.

-Long before this pandemic, the U.S. led other industrialized nations in high spending on healthcare yet has the US has the lowest life expectancy.
+Long before this pandemic, the U.S. led other industrialized nations in high spending on healthcare, yet the US has the lowest life expectancy.
 And only 90% of the population in the U.S. has health insurance, compared to 99% to 100% of the population in the other industrialized countries.
 The US has the highest chronic disease burden, highest rates of obesity and we have the highest rate of MRI scans.

 Compared to these peer nations, the U.S. has among the highest number of hospitalizations from preventable causes and the highest rate of avoidable deaths.